• Skip to primary navigation

 jump to recipe / print recipe

 This Gluten Free Vegan Peach Cobbler is so easy and delicious!
-The natural sugars in peaches combined with this gluten free shortbread crust is seriously to die for.
+The natural sugars in the fresh peaches in this juicy peach filling combined with this gluten free shortbread crust is seriously to die for.
 This recipe comes together so fast and is thrown right into the oven.
 Out comes this delectable dessert!

 Peach cobbler in a white bowl with utensil inside dish.